HaitaoMao/HaitaoMao.github.io/pages/Me.md

 #### I am a lecturer & community builder
 From junior high school, I really enjoy teaching other students and doing presentations though I am still not good at it.
 I am always practice to becomes a good lecturer.
 Revolving on this goal:

 I start up a new course called [Encouraging Graph Neural Network](https://haitaomao.github.io/Encouraging-Graph-Neural-Network/).
+(Definitely, I will continue to do it.
+However, it is too too too busy recently.
+I will restart in the next vacation.)
 The course aims to bridge the gap between the brief introduction and the newest advanced semaniar.
 It provides history on the related works on GNN and more foundation concepts.

 I am a host in [MLNLP](https://mp.weixin.qq.com/s/IUjQIVCSKexVKuV_jz5SRg) and [AITIME](http://www.aitime.cn/).
 I have hosted talks with more than 15w as follows: